LanceMcCarthy/BostonCodeCamp36Demo/README.md

 1. What do we do for normal builds?
 I just want to verify the code builds after day-to-day work.
 2. What do we do for release builds?
 I want to build in release mode and package the app

-My Boston Code Camp presentation, and this demo, will show you both approaches.
+> [!TIP]
+> See the PowerPoint presentation in `Boston Code Camp 2024.pptx` file above.
+I take you through every step of both workflows in detail.

 ## Workflows